mariaeltsova/brismf/demo_results.md

 Unsupervised-Hierarchical Clustering is ranked #3
 Model-Tree is ranked #4
 Visualize-Box Plot is ranked #5
-Data-Datasets is ranked #6
+Visualize-Distributions is ranked #6
-Visualize-Distributions is ranked #7
+Visualize-Scatter Plot is ranked #7
-Visualize-Scatter Plot is ranked #8
+Unsupervised-k-Means is ranked #8
-Data-Paint Data is ranked #9
+Data-Datasets is ranked #9
-Unsupervised-Distances is ranked #10
+Text Mining-Duplicate Detection is ranked #10
-Model-Linear Regression is ranked #11
+Text Mining-Concordance is ranked #11
-Text Mining-Concordance is ranked #12
+Model-Linear Regression is ranked #12
 Evaluate-Predictions is ranked #13
-Unsupervised-k-Means is ranked #14
+Data-Paint Data is ranked #14
 Text Mining-Corpus is ranked #15
-Visualize-Tree Viewer is ranked #16
+Unsupervised-Distances is ranked #16
-Model-Random Forest is ranked #17
+Survival Analysis-Kaplan-Meier Plot is ranked #17
-Text Mining-Duplicate Detection is ranked #18
+Visualize-Nomogram is ranked #18
-Survival Analysis-As Survival Data is ranked #19
+Visualize-Tree Viewer is ranked #19
-Transform-Data Sampler is ranked #20
+Model-Random Forest is ranked #20
-Bioinformatics-Gene Sets is ranked #21
-Survival Analysis-Kaplan-Meier Plot is ranked #22
-Visualize-Nomogram is ranked #23
-Geo-Choropleth Map is ranked #24
+Geo-Choropleth Map is ranked #21
-Text Mining-Preprocess Text is ranked #25
-Unsupervised-PCA is ranked #26
-------- Evaluate-Confusion Matrix is ranked #27 in the reconstructed row.
+------- Evaluate-Confusion Matrix is ranked #22 in the reconstructed row.

 -----------